JiriHotovec/Graphs/README.md

 ### Saved File Directory

-All saved graphs are stored under application root folder *./SavedGraphs*
+All saved graphs are stored under application root folder *./SavedGraphs*.
+If folder doesn't exist then new one will be created when you saved the graph.

 ### Json File Structure